hasura/learn-graphql/tutorials/frontend/remix-firebase/tutorial-site/content/auth-in-remix/6-setup-hasura-jwt-parsing.md

 ---
 title: "Setup Hasura JWT Parsing"
-metaTitle: "Setup Hasura JWT Parsing | Remix Firebase Hasura Tutorial"
+metaTitle: "Setup Hasura JWT Parsing | Remix Fullstack GraphQL Tutorial"
 metaDescription: "For Hasura to read our JWT cookies we need to do some setup"
 ---